kangpeilun/LoFTR-train/README.md

 # Prepare your own data
-## 1.Using Colmap for sparse reconstruction
+## 1.Using Colmap for sparse reconstruction and dense reconstruction
 First of all, you should install [Colmap](https://github.com/colmap/colmap) (best cuda version).

 If you have your own COLMAP dataset without undistortion (e.g., using OPENCV camera), you can try to just run the last part of the script: